nojronatron/nojronatron.github.io/continuing-education/docker-learnings.md

 It is possible to point Docker Build to a `path` where a project lives (e.g. Web front-end, etc) instead of a Docker Image.
 This is done by declaring the path rather than the Docker Image name.

 > Doing this ensures that the latest dev build is used every time a service is deployed.
 This is particularly helpful in multi-project environments (see Docker Compose, later in this document).

+### Docker Networks

+Three Network types:

+- Bridge: Separate, isolated network from the host.
+Containers can talk to each other but not the host.
+- Host: Containers share host machine's network stack directly.
+- Default: Used when no network is specified.

+Docker Networks and Managing Containers:

+- Managing a Docker instance does not require network access.
+- Docker command line accesses the Docker instance using Docker APIs instead.

+Docker Commands:

+- `docker network inspect -f json|template -v {networkID}`.
+- `-f`: Format style (or skip for uncompressed JSON).
+- `-v`: Verbose.

 ### How To Think About Docker Deploy